What is a sales funnel? Stages, examples and how to build one

 Twilio offers communication APIs – a service developers can implement to embed voice calling and text messaging into a software application or a product.

-Twilio knows how important it is to communicate the specificities of its product with headings like “100% guaranteed protection from SMS pumping fraud”.
+Twilio knows how important it is to communicate its commitment to clients through headings like “Where amazing customer experiences are built.”

-Prospects can also find them on social media, through their blog or a self-paced game made for learning how the product works.
+Prospects can also find it on social media, through its blog or via a self-paced game that teaches how the product works.

 Once prospects see the fit for their needs, they can either create a free Twilio account or request to talk to a sales rep.